 An easy way to enjoy cookies without all the work is to make them into bars.
 These Peanut Butter Nutella Cookie Bars are an amazing mixture of flavors in one easy to hold treat.

 Have you ever noticed that when you are watching what you are eating, the bad food seems to jump out even more.

 With spring and summer coming at us at an alarming rate, I have definitely stepped up my exercise routine.
 Booyah for finishing 6 days last week.
-We will just not talk about the slice of pie the other day and the 3 cookies yesterday.
+We will just not talk about the slice of coconut fudge pie the other day and the three peanut butter cup cookies from yesterday.